 Okay, hear me out.
 For the first thirty days, I decided to try 'scripting.'
 It’s basically writing about your life as if the thing you want has already happened.
 As a designer, I’m used to creating brand stories, so I figured I’d just create a 'Me in a Relationship' brand story.
 Every morning at a coffee shop on South Congress, I’d hide my journal behind my laptop so no one could see me writing things like, 'I love how we spend our Sunday mornings at the farmer's market.'

 I realized I had spent years being very clear about what I didn't want, but I had no idea what I did want.
-How I Started Using Manifestation to Attract Love — and What Actually Shifted was really about this realization: the journal wasn't a grocery list for the universe; it was a mirror for my own confused heart.
+I actually wrote a whole post about Scripting for Soulmates: How I Wrote My Way Out of a Dating Slump because the journal wasn't a grocery list for the universe; it was a mirror for my own confused heart.
+It forced me to be specific.

 Month 2: The Visualization Wall and the 'Fuzzy' Partner Problem

 By the second month, the scripting was getting a bit repetitive.
-I knew I wanted someone kind, someone who liked old movies, someone who lived in Austin.
+I knew I wanted someone kind, someone who liked old movies, someone who lived here in town.
 But I couldn't see them.
-When I closed my eyes to visualize—another technique I’d read about—the face was always a blurry smudge.
+When I closed my eyes to visualize — another technique I’d read about — the face was always a blurry smudge.
 It’s hard to manifest a person when they look like a character that hasn't finished loading in a video game.

-When I got the results back (it was surprisingly fast, like 24 hours), I didn't see my ex or some generic model.
+When I got the results back (it was surprisingly fast, within about a day), I didn't see my ex or some generic model.
 I saw a guy with these very specific, kind eyes and a description that mentioned he was 'intellectually curious but grounded.'
 It gave me a 'character' to write about in my journal.
 Suddenly, my morning scripting went from 'I want a boyfriend' to 'I’m so happy I found someone who challenges my ideas.'
-It felt less like a wish and more like a memory I hadn't had yet.
+If you're curious about how that actually looks, you can read my more detailed thoughts on putting a face to the feeling.

 Month 3: Fine-Tuning and the 'Deep Dive'

-In the final month, I got a little braver.
+In the final month, leading up to late April, I got a little braver.
 I started 'acting as if.'
 This is the part where people think you’ve lost your mind.
 I’d go to Barton Springs alone, but instead of feeling like 'the lonely single girl,' I’d bring an extra towel or a book I thought 'he' might like.
 I was dating myself, sure, but I was also creating space in my physical life for someone else.
+I even made a little vision board on my iPad — designer habits die hard.

 I also tried a more detailed approach because I’m a perfectionist.
-I used the Tina Aldea Soulmate Sketch.
+I looked into the Tina Aldea Soulmate Sketch.
 This one felt much more 'deep dive.'
-It included an energy reading that hit a little too close to home—it mentioned that I often hide my true self behind my work (guilty).
+It included an energy reading that hit a little too close to home — it mentioned that I often hide my true self behind my work (guilty).
 The sketch was incredibly detailed, almost like a charcoal portrait.
-It didn't look exactly like the first sketch, but the energy—that specific feeling of safety and wit—was the same.
+It didn't look exactly like the first sketch, but the feeling — that specific sense of safety and wit — was identical.
 It was like seeing the same soul from two different angles.

 I know, I know.
-I’m a graphic designer who spends her days worrying about brand consistency, and here I am talking about 'soul energy.'
+I’m a designer who spends her days worrying about brand consistency, and here I am talking about 'soul energy.'
 I’m cringing as I type this.
 But the thing is?
 It worked.
 Not because a man magically appeared at my door with a bouquet of peonies, but because for the first time in my life, I felt like I was actually ready for that man to show up.
+I wasn't desperate; I was prepared.

 What Didn't Work: The 5x55 Method and the 'Whisper' Thing

 I also tried the 'Whisper Method' where you imagine yourself whispering in your crush's ear.
-I tried it for five minutes and felt like a literal creep.
+I tried it for about ten minutes and felt like a literal creep.
 I’m sure it works for some people, but for me, it just felt intrusive.
 I realized that my practice had to be about my growth and my readiness, not about trying to mind-control some guy into texting me back.
+If you're struggling with the 'how-to,' I'm not a life coach, but I definitely recommend sticking to the methods that feel like self-care, not homework.

 My Manifestation Toolkit

-If you're feeling a bit lost in the 'blurry face' stage of visualization, these are the two things that actually helped me focus my energy:
+If you're feeling a bit lost in the 'blurry face' stage of visualization, these are the two things that actually helped me focus my energy during this 90-day stretch:

 - Soulmate Story: Perfect for when you need a clear jumping-off point.
 The personality profile is surprisingly insightful and great for scripting.